Health-RI/The-FAIR-Metroline/pages/metroline_steps/create_or_reuse_a_semantic_model.md

 If a model is partially suitable, it can often be extended or mapped.

+{% include info-box.html type="example" title="Example - step 2" text="
-*Example:* after conducting a literature review, the HRI Clinic team decided to use the CARE-SM model to annotate their data.
+After conducting a literature review, the HRI Clinic team decided to use the CARE-SM model to annotate their data.
 This model already describes information relevant to their scope and is mapped to other resources, such as OMOP and HL7 FHIR.
+" %}

 ### Step 3 – Reuse, extend, or create
 Once candidate models or vocabularies are identified, decide whether to reuse one as-is, use parts of it and extend it to fit your context, or create a new one.
 Most semantic modelling methodologies have workflows or guidelines to support your decision.
 Use the information gathered from the previous step, the methodologies guidance and the following general recommendations during your decision making process.